 Rhabdomyomas regress without treatment in most affected newborns and usually do not require treatment.

 In infants and children, a fibroma that does not affect the wall between the ventricles (septum) may be successfully removed.
 Tumors that affect this wall usually also affect the electrical conduction system of the heart Tracing the Heart’s Electrical Pathway and cannot be surgically removed.
 Children with this type of tumor usually die of an abnormal heart rhythm at an early age.
 If a fibroma is large, blocks blood flow, and has grown into the surrounding tissue, heart transplantation Heart Transplantation Heart transplantation is the removal of a healthy heart from a recently deceased person and then its transfer into the body of a person who has a severe heart disorder that can no longer be... read more may be required.

-Transplantation is very rarely done in either children or adults, and only noncancerous tumors are typically considered for heart transplantation.
+Transplantation is very rarely done in either children or adults, and only people with noncancerous tumors are typically considered for heart transplantation.

 Noncancerous tumors in the pericardium can be removed surgically, but cancerous tumors are not removed because they have usually already spread elsewhere in the body.
 If the tumor secretes fluid that interferes with heart motion, this fluid can be drained with a small plastic tube inserted by needle into the space between the pericardium and the heart (the pericardial space).
 Sometimes drugs are injected into the pericardial space to slow the tumor's growth or keep the fluid from building up again.